 - 8.1.9 Responding to villagers' concerns about the sewerage system, Anglian Water answered questions from Parish Councillors and villagers at a meeting on 7 November 2018.
 The following statements are relevant: - Anglian Water takes information on the requirements stemming from new developments from the planning process within the Borough Council.
 Anglian Water then assesses the capacity of the system to cater for these developments.
 New developments which would overload the system capacity, would be blocked at the 'in planning' stage.
 The system capacity can cope with the current approved planning applications.
 (These currently stand at 150 new houses). - 8.1.10 Flooding and drainage (sewerage) attracted a large number of adverse comments (21% of survey) concerning the present situation in the village.
 Of particular concern was the frequency and extent of flooding in Back Street and subsequently in 2021 in Winch Road, that poor sewerage disposal by Anglian Water leads to regular backflow of sewerage on to peoples' properties in certain parts of the village, causing distress to residents.
 Overall, the current sewerage system is judged to be inadequate.
 Concern was also expressed by some that future developments would worsen the current situation and that adequate provision for extra sewerage capacity should be made in any future plans.
 Poor maintenance of existing ditches and drains was thought to exacerbate the flooding problems. - Current and recent system problems leading to overflow were due largely to ground water ingress especially in periods of heavy rain.
 The other main cause of system overflows is due to misuse through 'non- flushables' which either block the pipes or cause pump breakdown.
 75% of system breakdown callouts are due to system misuse.
 Since 2014 a programme of repair has been set in place to alleviate the water ingress problem.
-Higher capacity pumps have also been installed and system performance has improved. - Anglian Water leafleted Gayton in 2018 to inform and educate customers on the problem of 'non-flushables'
+Higher capacity pumps have also been installed and system performance has improved. - Anglian Water leafleted Gayton in 2018 to inform and educate customers on the problem of 'non-flushables' - 8.1.11 Winter 2020/21 has seen high water levels and considerable overloading of the existing surface water, waste water and sewerage infrastructure resulting in flooding in both Gayton and Gayton Thorpe.
+Policy G11 sets out the Plan's approach to this matter.
+In this context development proposals will be required to demonstrate there is adequate foul waste-water capacity to serve the development.
+Applications should be supported by studies as to whether the proposed development will lead to overloading of existing foul waste-water infrastructure, to the satisfaction of the water company and Lead Local Flood Authority.

-- 8.1.11 Winter 2020/21 has seen high water levels and considerable overloading of the existing surface water, waste water and sewerage infrastructure resulting in flooding in both Gayton and Gayton Thorpe. - 8.2 Low Emission Infrastructure, Lighting and Communication
+8.2 Low Emission Infrastructure, Lighting and Communication